BE-RAN: Blockchain-enabled Open RAN for 6G with DID and Privacy-Preserving Communication: Conclusions

 \section{Conclusions}

-We proposed blockchain-enabled radio access network and its full potential to power decentralized privacy-preserving P2P communication system with secured identity management via mutual authentication.
-Detailed authentication protocols and implementation examples are given, and the proposed BE-RAN system has better performance over common practice of CA or public key PKI in terms of communication and computation overheads.
-Open RAN may make most of the benefits and features offered by blockchain and makes it future-proof with limitless applications.
+We proposed a blockchain-enabled radio access network and its full potential to power a decentralized privacy-preserving P2P communication system with secured identity management via mutual authentication.
+Detailed authentication protocols and implementation examples are given, and the proposed BE-RAN system has better performance than the common practice of CA or public key PKI in terms of communication and computation overheads.

 \normalem